-The Upper Barakka gardens hosts a collection of the famous bronze statue, of Les Gavroches, as well as the monument of Lord Strickland, both the work of the eminent Maltese sculptor Antonio Sciortino.
+The Upper Barrakka gardens Malta hosts a collection of the famous bronze statue, of Les Gavroches, as well as the monument of Lord Strickland, both the work of the eminent Maltese sculptor Antonio Sciortino.

 One also finds the monument to the Governor The Hon.
 Sir Thomas Maitland, and that erected to the memory of Dr. Joseph Zammit.